Samriddho24/Simon-Game-js/README.md

 ## 🎯 How to Play

-1. Press any key to start game.
+1. Press any key to start the game.
 2. Watch the sequence displayed by the game.
 3. Repeat the sequence by clicking the colored buttons.
 4. Each level adds a new color to the sequence.